by Employer Pass, on May 19, 2021 9:12:00 AM

 Who Completes Form I-9?

 Either the employer or the employer representative will complete the form.
-Section 2 must be completed by the individual that reviews the required IDs.
+Section 2 must be completed by the individual who reviews the required IDs.
 If a notary is acting as an employer representative be sure to discuss with them ahead of time as certain notaries can not complete section 2.
 It is not required to have this form officially notarized.

 When is Form I-9 Not Required?